umanochiocciola/kane/README.txt

 Open Source Notes:
     This is a full open source.
 This means than you have free access to the project and its source code.
     If you paid for this pretend a refund!

+If you're doing any treasure hunt, the password will always be: cheese